 Osteoporosis: Etiology and Symptoms

-Osteoporosis refers to a decrease in bone mass and density leading to an increased number of falls and fractures in old age.
-Concerning etiology, there are two different forms of osteoporosis:
+Osteoporosis is a bone disease characterized by a decrease in bone mass and density leading to an increased number of falls and fractures in old age.
+Based on etiology, there are 2 different forms of osteoporosis:

-The most common type is primary osteoporosis.
-It mostly affects women (90 %) and usually stems from hormonal changes (estrogen deficiency) during menopause (postmenopausal osteoporosis, type I osteoporosis).
-Another subclass of primary osteoporosis is senile osteoporosis (type II osteoporosis), which affects both women and men equally and refers to a bone loss related to aging.
-Risk factors that favor the development of primary osteoporosis are a lack of physical exercise, vitamin D deficiency and alcohol and nicotine abuse.
+First, the most common type is primary osteoporosis, which mostly affects women (90%) and usually stems from hormonal changes (estrogen deficiency) during menopause (postmenopausal osteoporosis, type I osteoporosis).
+Second, senile osteoporosis (type II osteoporosis), which affects both women and men equally, refers to bone loss related to aging.
+Risk factors for the development of primary osteoporosis include a lack of physical exercise, vitamin D deficiency and alcohol, and nicotine abuse.

-The causes of the less common secondary osteoporosis are immobilization, endocrine disorders (e.g., Cushing syndrome, hyperthyroidism, primary hyperparathyroidism) and/or long-term treatment with medication that induces osteoporosis (e.g., glucocorticoids, anticonvulsants, glitazone, antiandrogens).
+The less common secondary osteoporosis is triggered by immobilization, endocrine disorders (e.g., Cushing syndrome, hyperthyroidism, and primary hyperparathyroidism) and/or long-term treatment with medication that induces osteoporosis (e.g., glucocorticoids, anticonvulsants, glitazone, and antiandrogens).

 Early symptoms of osteoporosis often include diffuse back pain.
-With a progressive course of the disease, patients may develop angular kyphosis (a.k.a. gibbus) or experience a loss in height due to vertebral compression fractures.
+Progressive disease may be associated with angular kyphosis (a.k.a. gibbus) or loss in height due to vertebral compression fractures.
 Other pathological fractures may affect the long bones (femur, humerus).

-Diagnosis of osteoporosis is made based on history, imaging of the spine (x-ray on two planes) and the measurement of bone mineral density (DXA).
-Laboratory studies should include the determination of calcium and bone metabolism (Ca, PO, ALP) as well as other parameters that might be altered in connection to secondary osteoporosis (CBC, ESR/CRP, creatinine, TSH, vitamin D, PTH).
+Diagnosis of osteoporosis is based on history, imaging of the spine (biplanar X-ray) and measurement of bone mineral density via dual-energy X-ray absorptiometry (DXA).
+Laboratory studies should include the measurement of calcium and bone metabolism (Ca, PO, ALP) as well as other parameters that might be altered in secondary osteoporosis (CBC, ESR/CRP, creatinine, TSH, vitamin D, PTH).

-If the osteoporosis has not manifested yet, a progressive course can be prevented by prophylactic intake of calcium and vitamin D as well as regular physical exercise (possibly physical therapy).
-Clinically manifested osteoporosis is treated with medication, for instance, with bisphosphonates.
+In the case of asymptomatic osteoporosis, disease progression can be prevented by calcium and vitamin D prophylaxis as well as regular physical exercise (possibly physical therapy).
+Clinical manifestations of osteoporosis are treated with medications, for instance, with bisphosphonates.

 Which foods are good sources of calcium and how does the body absorb it?